ttu/securing-web-api/README.md

 #### Load Balancer

-Load Balancer has a simple cache for only `GET` 200 status code responses:
+Load Balancer has a simple cache for only `GET` 200 status code responses.
+This is disabled by default.

 #### API